Rxie9596/pycog/doc/param.md

     rho0 : float, optional
          Spectral radius for the initial recurrent weight matrix.
          1.5
+         in trainer : if ei is None, use 1.1 instead

     distribution_rec : str, optional
          Distribution for the initial recurrent weight matrix.
          None
+         in trainer: if None set to
+            if ei is not None, 'gamma'
+            if ei is None, 'normal'
+         {'uniform', 'normal', 'lognormal', 'gamma',...}
 Output
 -------
     Nout : int, optional